allisonznl/allisonznl.github.io/_posts/2019-08-14-gerchberg-saxton.md

 # Acknowledgements
 This project was funded by STROBE and the NSF and was done as part of the STROBE SURS Program.
-Thank you to David Couch, Kevin Dorney, Michael Tanksalvala, Matthew Jacobs, Dr. William Peters, Prof. Margaret Murnane, Jatinder Sampathkumar, Sadie Stutzman, and Prof. Nicole Labbe.
+Thank you to David Couch, Kevin Dorney, Michael Tanksalvala, Matthew Jacobs, Kate Uchida, Dr. William Peters, Prof. Margaret Murnane, Jatinder Sampathkumar, Sadie Stutzman, and Prof. Nicole Labbe.